-Garage Type 1 Minimum Interior Dimensions (width×length) 2
+Garage Type Minimum Interior Dimensions (width×length)

-Without Appliances 3
+Without Appliances

 1-Car Garage 10 x 22

 2-Car Garage 20 x 22

 3-Car Garage 27.5 x 22

-With Appliances at Side 3
+With Appliances at Side

 1-Car Garage 14 x 22

 2-Car Garage 23 x 22

 3-Car Garage 31.5 x 22

-With Appliances at Front, Rear, or Corner 3 ,
+With Appliances at Front, Rear, or Corn er

 1-Car Garage 10 x 24

 2-Car Garage 20 x 24

 3-Car Garage 27.5 x 24

-- 1 Steps may be placed in a garage; however only one step may encroach into the required parking areas. - 2 No interior door may open into garage space unless the door will fully open without encroaching into the areas. - 3 Appliances include but are not limited to water heaters, water softeners, and washers/dryers.
-If appliance alcoves are provided outside the required parking area, garage dimensions can be reduced to the "without appliances" standards. - 3.
-Carport Dimensions.
+- 3. Carport Dimensions.
 Carports must be at least nine feet by 18 feet, measured from the inside face of support to the inside face of opposite support.
 The carport roof must cover the entire 18-foot length of the space and the carport shall not extend into or over a fire lane. - 4.
 Size.
 Detached garages and carports for multi-unit buildings shall be limited to eight spaces per structure to avoid a continuous row of carports or garages.
 No more than eight garage doors may appear on any multifamily building elevation containing front doors. - 5.
 Location.
 To the maximum extent feasible, detached garages, carports, and garage entries shall not be located between a multiple-family building and an adjacent perimeter street but shall instead be internalized in building groups so that they are not visible from adjacent perimeter streets. - 6.
 Design.
 The plane of garage doors, in groupings or singularly, shall be offset and/or separated from the planes of adjacent garage doors to visually and physically break the expanse of rows of doors. - K. Parking Areas in Industrial Districts.
 In addition to the standards in this Section, parking areas in industrial districts must be consistent with this Subsection.